mraypold/slack-stockbot/README.md

 To install dependencies `pip install -r requirements.txt`.

-To run the bot replace the token in `run.py` and then run using `python run.py`.
+To run the bot, replace the token in `run.py` and then run using `python run.py`.
+For information on creating a slack bot, visit the [slack documentation](https://api.slack.com/bot-users).

 ### Future Improvement